Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation: Statistical Imaging Noise Model

 \section{Statistical Imaging Noise Model}

 APS and EVS of hybrid sensors share the same optical system, \textit{e.g.,} the lens and aperture.
-Therefore, the ideal electrical signal $I_c$ at time $t$ is shared across both modalities, as shown in Fig.~\ref{fig:2-APS-Noise-Calibration-Pixel-Circuit}~(c, d).
-This signal is obtained by integrating the scene radiance $L(\tau, \lambda)$ filtered by the color filter $C_f(\lambda)$ and photodiode circuit $P_c(\lambda)$ over the exposure time $[t\!-\!\Delta t,t]$ and visible wavelength range $\Lambda$ defined in Eq.\ref{eq:light_to_intensity}.
+Therefore, the ideal electrical signal $I_c(t;\Delta t)$ at time $t$ is shared across both modalities, as shown in Fig.~\ref{fig:2-APS-Noise-Calibration-Pixel-Circuit}.
+This signal is obtained by integrating the scene radiance $L(\tau, \lambda)$ filtered by the color filter $C_f(\lambda)$ and photodiode circuit $P_c(\lambda)$ over the photodiode integration time $[t\!-\!\Delta t,t]$ and visible wavelength range $\Lambda$ defined in Eq.\ref{eq:light_to_intensity}.

 The APS and EVS pixels differ in how they sample this shared signal $I_c$.
 The APS pixel performs integral sampling over $\Delta t$, producing RAW intensity frames, whereas the EVS pixel applies differential, thresholded readout of the \textit{logarithmic} signal to emit events.
-Therefore, both modalities can be modeled within a single physics-informed statistical framework that takes $I_c(t)$ as the shared input while accounting for the APS exposure time and the EVS sensitivity.
-This unified view enables the separation of illumination-dependent, exposure-dependent, and fixed noise terms, and reveals cross-coupled effects from the mixed layout and shared readout chain.
+Therefore, both modalities can be modeled within a single physics-informed statistical framework that takes $I_c(t;\Delta t)$ as the shared input while accounting for the APS exposure time and the EVS sensitivity.
+This unified view enables the separation of illumination-dependent, exposure time-dependent, and fixed noise terms, and reveals cross-coupled effects from the mixed layout and shared readout chain.
 In the following, we detail the APS and EVS noise models and their interconnections.